layilin/SP23-33852/full-text.md

 > VER.
 584. *banshaw*\] This is a sort of rude guitar, invented by the Negroes.
 It produces a wild pleasing melancholy sound.

 [^f157n1]: The banshaw is another name for the banjo, an instrument that originated in Africa and arrived with the enslaved in the Americas.
 There, it evolved, as did the music played on it, to become an integral part of Afro-Caribbean and African American musical cultures.
 European colonists in the early Caribbean were fascinated both by the banjo and the music and dancing of the enslaved.
 For example, Hans Sloane (1660-1753), a physician and naturalist who visited Jamaica in the seventeenth century, got someone to transcribe some of the songs that he heard.
 He included these transcriptions in *A voyage to the islands Madera, Barbados, Nieves, S. Christophers and Jamaica* (1707, 1725).
-For more on music and dance, see "Movement" on this site.
+For more on music and dance, see <a href="{{site.baseurl}}/excerpts/movement.html" target="blank">"Movement"</a> on this site.

 [^f157n2]: Grass-covered ground, turf.